 - Start sentences with positive descriptive words such as ‘led’, ‘implemented,’ ‘achieved,’ and ‘initiated.’
 Employers want to clearly see where or how you have added value.

-- Focus on your ‘outcomes’ i.e. what you have achieved and delivered and demonstrate initiative where relevant.
+- Focus on your ‘outcomes’ rather than your responsibilities.
+Showcase what you have achieved and delivered, and demonstrate initiative.

 - Plan your journey – if travelling by car don’t rely solely on your Sat Nav to ensure you reach your destination on time and check out where you can park.
 Carry out a ‘trial run’ remembering that peak periods can vary the journey time enormously.

-- Prepare by looking at the company’s website, and familiarising yourself with what they do, goals, turnover, and how they compare with their competitors.
-If appropriate call beforehand and ask for company literature to be emailed or posted – this will demonstrate your initiative and give you a feel for their level of customer service.
+- Prepare by looking at the company’s website and arming yourself with what they do, goals, turnover, and how they compare with their competitors.
+If appropriate, call beforehand and ask for company literature to be emailed or posted – this will demonstrate your initiative and give you a feel for their level of customer service.

 - Prepare a number of intelligent questions for the interviewer such as ‘If I’m successful, what do you think will be my biggest challenge in the first 30 – 90 days?’
 ‘What is your staff retention?’
 ‘What are the expansion plans for the company?’
 ‘What would staff say they most enjoy about working for the business?’

-- Find out who will be conducting the interview (is it more than one person?) and their position(s) within the organisation.
+- Find out who will be conducting the interview – it might be more than one person - and their position(s) within the organisation.

-Right – this is your opportunity to shine and demonstrate how well you match not only the brief but will complement and add value to the existing team.
-Again we won’t insult your intelligence by offering very basic tips but a few reminders;
+Take a deep breath.
+This is your opportunity to shine.
+Now you can demonstrate how well you match not only the brief but how you will complement and add value to the existing team.
+No matter how many interviews you’ve attended, it’s always worth reminding yourself of the following:

-- Remember you are on show from the moment you step through the reception door and the greeter may well be asked for their initial impression of you.
+- You are on show from the moment you step through the reception door.
+The receptionist and greeter may well be asked for their initial impression of you.

 - Dress to impress!
 Unless advised otherwise, wear a smart outfit in which you feel comfortable and confident.
 Shine those shoes and reserve the urge to stand out by wearing garish socks and ties.

 - Be positive and let your personality shine through.
-Easier said than done but relax, use positive body language and be mindful of any personal habits such as fiddling with your pen and avoiding eye contact.
+We do know that’s easier said than done, but relax, use positive body language and be mindful of any personal habits such as fiddling with your pen and avoiding eye contact.

 - When asked questions, take your time to construct relevant answers that best demonstrate your suitability for the role – a slight silence is better than waffling.